zimeng44/Foley-Gen/README.md

 2. Unzip the checkpoint and put the 'checkpoint' folder at the root level of this project.

 3. Run 'python inference.py'
+   The number of sounds that will be generated for each category can be modified by running inference.py with '--number_of_synthesized_sound_per_class = < number >'.
+The default number is 1 per category.

 The synthesized sound samples will be saved to `./synthesized`